lexnederbragt/INF-BIO9120_fall2013_de_novo_assembly/practicals/02_Mapping_reads_to_an_assembly.md

 ipython notebook --pylab inline
 ```

-* After a little bit, your webbrowser will start with a new tab labelled `IPython dashboard`, and the notbook `Plot_insertsizes` listed
+* After a little bit, your webbrowser will start with a new tab labelled `IPython dashboard`, and the notebook `Plot_insertsizes` listed
 * Click on the notebook name, it will open in a new tab
 * Execute the cells as listed.
 * For `infile`, use the name of the sorted BAM file for the mapping of the paired end or mate pair reads